 Enter your ZIP code then choose a segmentation system.
 Do the lifestyle segments, listed on the left, seem accurate for your community?
 If you don't live in the United States, try Penn State's Zip code, 16802.

 Does the market segmentation match your expectations?
-Registered students are welcome to post comments directly to this page.
+Registered students are welcome to post comments in the Chapter 1 Discussion Forum in Canvas.

 One of our objectives in this first chapter is to be able to define a geographic information system.
 Here's a tentative definition: A GIS is a computer-based tool used to help people transform geographic data into geographic information.